-Although the precise development of the Maltese breed remains somewhat mysterious, the breed standard as we know it today began to take shape in the 19th century.
-This involved breeding efforts focused on refining their appearance, including the distinct silky, floor-length white coat, one of their defining features.
+Although the precise development of the Maltese breed remains somewhat mysterious, the breed began to take shape nearly 8,000 years ago.
+This involved breeding efforts focused on breeding a small lap dog for companionship, refining their appearance, including the distinct silky, white coat, one of their defining features.

 Today, the Maltese continues to captivate dog lovers with its elegant beauty and endearing personality.
 Whether prancing in the show ring or snuggled up on a lap, these delightful companions embody a long and illustrious history that stretches back through the ages.